jasminyum/Fitcore-SMPS-Designer/assets/js/functions/README.md

-Because the underlying data originates from these third-party sources — each with their own terms, and in the case of manufacturer datasheets, copyright held by the respective manufacturers — it cannot be relicensed under Apache 2.0 by the FitCore project.
+Because the underlying data originates from these third-party sources — each with their own terms, and in the case of manufacturer datasheets, copyright held by the respective manufacturers — it cannot be relicensed under AGPL-3.0 by the FitCore project.
 Anyone wishing to reuse or redistribute this dataset should consult the original sources listed below for their applicable terms.